Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus

-Figure \ref{fig:smfvdf} (a) shows the stellar mass functions (SMFs) of pressure-dominated galaxies in the $\sigma_{*}$ complete samples for the five EAGLE simulations.
-We normalize the stellar mass function by the total three-dimensional volume of the simulations.
+Figure \ref{fig:smfvdf} (a) shows the stellar mass functions (SMFs) of pressure-dominated galaxies in the $\sigma_{*}$ -complete samples for the five EAGLE simulations.
+We normalized the SMF by the total three-dimensional volume of the simulations.
 Blue triangles, red diamonds, magenta squares, orange hexagons, and green crosses represent the SMFs for EAGLE-50, EAGLE-eAGN-dT, EAGLE-eAGN-Visc, EAGLE-wAGN, and EAGLE-NoAGN, respectively.
 Error bars represent Poisson uncertainties.
-We note that some high stellar mass or stellar velocity dispersion bins contain fewer than 10 galaxies.
-For these bins, we show only the upper limit, defined as the upper end of the $1\sigma$ confidence interval, and omit the lower error bar.
+We note that some high stellar mass or stellar velocity dispersion bins contain fewer than ten galaxies.
+For these bins, we only show the upper limit, defined as the upper end of the $1\sigma$ confidence interval, and omit the lower error bar.

 The SMFs from the simulations with normal or enhanced AGN feedback models show consistent stellar mass distributions.
-The simulations with enhanced AGN feedback models contain slightly fewer massive galaxies as expected, but the difference is insignificant.
+The simulations with enhanced AGN feedback models contain slightly fewer massive galaxies, as expected, but the difference is insignificant.
 The SMFs derived from simulations with weak and no AGN feedback are flatter at $10.5 < \log (M_{*} / \Mdot) < 12$ than the SMFs from simulations with AGN feedback.
 Massive galaxies with $\log (M_{*} /\Mdot) > 11$ are more abundant in simulations with no or weak AGN feedback.
 This comparison indicates that the AGN feedback in EAGLE simulations indeed suppresses the formation of massive galaxies.